tendermint/spec/rust-spec/lightclient/attacks/isolate-attackers_001_draft.md

 The isolator is a function that gets as input evidence `ev` and a prefix of the blockchain `bc` at least up to height `ev.ConflictingBlock.Header.Height + 1`.
 The output is a set of *peerIDs* of validators.

-We assume that the full node is synchronized with be blockchain and has reached the height `ev.ConflictingBlock.Header.Height + 1`.
+We assume that the full node is synchronized with the blockchain and has reached the height `ev.ConflictingBlock.Header.Height + 1`.

 #### **[FN-INV-Output.1]**